 Inherent Risk Score Current circumstance Risk Control Residual Risk Score Action Required Likelihood 4 x Impact 4 = High 16 NFDC declared a Climate Change and Nature Emergency in 2021 in response to global temperature rise and the associated impacts on natural and built environments.
 Declaring an emergency demonstrates NFDC's commitment to the legally binding target set by Central Government for the UK to reach net zero carbon by 2050, however progress in achieving the agreed targets is significantly off track at national and global levels.
-As a result of climate change, the New Forest area is expected to experience: Hot drier summers and warmer winters More frequent and extreme heatwaves, droughts flooding and coastal erosion Failing to reduce emissions, improve environmental quality and adequately adapt to climate change will have impacts for NFDC residents, tenants, businesses, visitors, and the economy.
+As a result of climate change, the New Forest area is expected to experience: • Hot drier summers and warmer winters • More frequent and extreme heatwaves, droughts flooding and coastal erosion Failing to reduce emissions, improve environmental quality and adequately adapt to climate change will have impacts for NFDC residents, tenants, businesses, visitors, and the economy.
 Responding at a pace and scale comparable to the declared emergency will ensure that the environmental, social, financial and reputational risks to NFDC are minimised, and any opportunities arising from the changing climate are maximised.
 National and local actions are key to achieving environmental goals, which include grid decarbonisation, policy planning, and enabling a green economy.
 However, funding these initiatives is challenging and could affect residents' costs of living.
-A. Deliver organisational and area-wide actions to reduce emissions, adapt to climate change and safeguard the natural environment, as outlined in the Climate Change and Nature Emergency Action Plan B. Deliver, monitor and report on four key programmes of work: carbon reduction, climate adaptation, nature recovery and programme management C. Governance and oversight from Climate and Nature Steering Group and Environment Overview and Scrutiny Panel D. Climate Change and Nature Emergency Annual Report to inspire behaviour change, demonstrate corporate leadership and ensure transparency, accountability, and governance - detailing action to date, progress against targets and future actions E. Service risk assessments and business continuity plans to be developed F. Consideration of climate change and sustainability issues in the early stages of all activities, including projects, plans, strategies, and procurements G. Prioritisation of climate change and sustainability in the Corporate Plan, Local Plan and other key strategies H. Ensuring adequate resources for climate and sustainability efforts including third party financial support Likelihood 3 x Impact 4 = High 12 A. Successful delivery of projects within the organisational and area-wide Climate Change and Nature Emergency Action Plan B. Climate and Sustainability to b identified as key priorities in the new Corporate Plan, Local Plan and other key strategies e.g., Greener Housing Strategy C. Development of policy framework to ensure business as usual activities of NFDC services contribute positively to climate and sustainability objectives D. Creation of a 5-year strategy and action plan with aligned resources and targets E. Inclusion of climate change risks in service level risk assessments and business continuity plans F. Training for officers and members, particularly O&S panel members, on climate change, nature and sustainability issues G. Aligning level of resourcing to meet emerging corporate priorities
+A. Deliver organisational and area-wide actions to reduce emissions, adapt to climate change and safeguard the natural environment, as outlined in the Climate Change and Nature Emergency Action Plan.
+B. Deliver, monitor and report on four key programmes of work: carbon reduction, climate adaptation, nature recovery and programme management.
+C. Governance and oversight from Climate and Nature Steering Group and Environment Overview and Scrutiny Panel.
+D. Climate Change and Nature Emergency Annual Report to inspire behaviour change, demonstrate corporate leadership and ensure transparency, accountability, and governance detailing action to date, progress against targets and future actions.
+E. Service risk assessments and business continuity plans to be developed.
+F. Consideration of climate change and sustainability issues in the early stages of all activities, including projects, plans, strategies, and procurements.
+G. Prioritisation of climate change and sustainability in the Corporate Plan, Local Plan and other key strategies.
+H. Ensuring adequate resources for climate and sustainability efforts including third party financial support.
+Likelihood 3 x Impact 4 = High 12 A. Successful delivery of projects within the organisational and area-wide Climate Change and Nature Emergency Action Plan.
+Progress update: Delivery of projects is on track.
+Action Plan will be reviewed for 2024/25.
+B. Climate and Sustainability to be identified as key priorities in the new Corporate Plan, Local Plan and other key strategies e.g., Greener Housing Strategy Progress update: New Corporate plan is in process of being drafted with climate and sustainability embedded within it.
+C. Development of policy framework to ensure business as usual activities of NFDC services contribute positively to climate and sustainability objectives.
+Progress update: Policy development is underway.
+D. Creation of a 5-year strategy and action plan with aligned resources and targets.
+Progress update: The Climate Change and Nature Emergency Strategy will cover the period 2024-2028 to align with the new Corporate Plan.
+Resources requirements and targets will be aligned to the resulting action plans.